Chapter 14 – The Americanization of Siv

 I remember the first time I spent a night at Bo’s place, she got up before me in the morning, went out and came back with lox and bagels for breakfast.
 She was delighted to introduce me to Jewish customs and I was the appreciating learner.
-The salty lox tasted a bit odd to me for breakfast, but this was exotic to me.
+The salty lox tasted a bit odd to me for breakfast, and it was definitely ab exotic breakfast to me.

 We once had an early evening drink with a woman friend of hers in the cocktail lounge at the top of the 666 on Fifth Avenue, the Three Sixes.
-I remember as clearly as if it were today how we were talking about poverty and especially Blacks and poverty.
+I remember as clearly as if it were yesterday how we were talking about poverty and especially Blacks and poverty.
+I remind you that we were here in the mid-sixties and that Black Pride was just coming alive in American culture at the time.
 Bo was not really a conservative and anything but a racist.
 By the way, she was the one who made the statement that opened a new world for me, the Swede from the country where racism was unknown because at that time there was just one so-called race.
 In fact, from that point of view Sweden was a backwoods country.
 Bo’s statement that the Jews are the ones who have hurt other Jews the most was totally new to me – Sephardic Jews looking down on Ashkenazi Jews, German versus Russian Jews.
 I have since heard the same statement from a German-Jewish colleague and friend who firmly held the same opinion.
-But the issue of Jewish identity and pecking order is actually far too complicated and obscure for me to get into on these pages.
+But the issue of Jewish identity and pecking order is actually far too complicated and abstruse for me to get into.

 Oh my enormous innocence!
-I had changed and become a convinced socialist by my colleagues at the vocational school where I worked for three years, and Allyn firmly shared my views on politics and racism.
-But nevertheless there remained in me a huge pond of ignorance about the multi-racist and multi-class world.
+I had been changed into a convinced socialist by my colleagues at the vocational school where I worked for three years in Sweden, and Allyn firmly shared my views on politics and racism.
+But nevertheless there remained in me a huge pond of ignorance about the multi-raet and multi-class world.

-Bo said on this early evening at the top of the three sixes, that Blacks are often so badly off because they are not making an effort to get out of the poverty-stricken life they were born into.
-Our very good friend Andy from Athens Georgia, the American in Paris,, a couple of decades later, was going to repeat just about the same statement which led us to a noisy argument in a Tunisian restaurant in Montmartre, where he and his young English wife Trudy lived.
+Bo said on this early evening at the top of the Three Sixes, that Blacks are often so badly off because they are not making an effort to get out of the poverty-stricken life they were born into.
+Our very good friend Andy from Athens Georgia, the American in Paris, a couple of decades later, was going to repeat just about the same statement which led us to a noisy argument in a Morrocan restaurant in Montmartre, where he and his young English wife Trudy lived.

 We didn’t become enemies but I strongly pointed out the enormous differences to Bo.
-I pointed out to her that her father had what almost all Jews have, an enormous pride in being Jews.
-They don’t necessarily have to consider themselves as superior to us Caucasians, as it’s so stupidly called.
-They still have a deeply felt pride in their backgrounds, in their families and their history.
+For one ting I said that her father had what almost all Jews have, an enormous pride in being Jews.
+They don’t necessarily have to consider themselves as superior to us “Caucasians”, as it’s so stupidly called.
+They still have, generally speaking, a deeply felt pride in their backgrounds, in their families and their history.
 Pride in oneself changes everything for any human being.
 Without that pride, what are you?
 A rag, a coincidence, a flotsam thrown up on the beach.
 I don’t know if Bo got my point, and I certainly don’t know if I managed to convince her at all, but I added that she had been treating the story she had just told us about as if it were just theoretical.
-I said: Bo, we are talking about human beings. about reality, about life, the way it is and should not be.
+I said: Bo, we are talking about human beings, about reality, about life, the way it is and should not be.
 This is reality.
 It’s life right around the corner.
 What I believe had shocked me the most was that she seemed to be treating the whole argument as if it were a math problem, a statistical example.